SUSE/machinery/man/machinery-show.1.md

   * `-p PORT`, `--port=PORT` (optional):
     Specify the port on which the web server will serve the system description: Default: 7585

+    Ports can be selected in a range between 2-65535.
+Ports between 2 and 1023 can only be chosen when `machinery` will be executed as `root` user.

   * `-i IP`, `--ip=IP` (optional):
     Specify the IP address on which the web server will be made available.
 Default: 127.0.0.1

+    It's only possible to use an IP address (or hostnames resolving to an IP address) which is assigned to a network interface on the local machine.

   * `--verbose` (optional):
     Display the filters which were applied before showing the system description.